willmendesneto/generator-poi/README.md

 ### update-boilerplate

-generator-poi-boilerplate provides a script `update-boilerplate` to help update repositories built with generator-poi-boilerplate to the latest version.
+generator-poi provides a script `update-boilerplate` to help update repositories built with generator-poi to the latest version.

 #### Setup